YasielCabrera/cabyas.com/src/pages/hello-world/index.md

 I used [Dan Abramov](https://github.com/gaearon/)'s blog as template for this one, you know, don't reinvent the wheel, Thanks Dan 🙏🙏🙏

-Ohh look a [link](/hello-world/) that goes to 😏 ...this same post
+Ohh look, a [link](/hello-world/) that goes to 😏 ...this same post

 **Hello world** and... welcome!!!
-Really hope you like what you read here!
+Really hope you like what you'll read here!